 Researchers often prioritize the perspectives of parents when examining issues within the foster care system, which some view as a form of family policing.
 However, foster youth themselves are advocating for changes that directly address their experiences within placements, focusing on the conditions and environments where they live.
 I am a firm believer that justice in the foster care system cannot be achieved without actively including and elevating the voices of those who are most directly impacted - youth who have lived within the system.
 Their insights are crucial for creating meaningful reforms that genuinely improve their lives and the overall structure of foster care.

 As someone who has facilitated and moderated many conversations and conferences with foster youth, I have never come across a foster youth advocating to eliminate the foster care system.
 However, on social media, I have seen a couple of former foster youth saying that foster care is not the answer but some of them have been in kinship care or adopted.
 I think it is great that some people have family to rely on when they have faced challenges in their home, but foster youth are not a monolithic group; this is more complex than abolitionists make it seem.
-I believe that more research needs to be conducted to gather more data on what current and former foster youth want regarding reforms.
-I am interested in conducting research on why almost half of foster youth do not go back to their families or relatives when they age out of foster care.
+I believe that more research needs to be conducted to gather more data on what current and former foster youth want regarding reforms and policy changes in the child welfare system.
+I was supported by the resources offered by the Fostering Connections to Success and Increasing Adoptions Act of 2008 (Public Law 110-351).
+Extending my stay in foster care to age 21 and receiving transitional housing services provided me with the stability and safety that I would not have been afforded in a post-abolition context when I became a legal adult.
+Abolition is not the answer.

 References